plabayo/website/content/_index.md

 Please reach out to Elizabeth by email on [elizabeth@plabayo.tech](mailto:elizabeth@plabayo.tech) if you are in need of a consultant related to education inspired by montessori, conscious parenting, process automatization or business analytics.
 She can find a fitting solution to any problem and does so with great passion.

-> Learn more about Glen at <https://www.linkedin.com/in/elizabeth-gb/>.
+> Learn more about Elizabeth at <https://www.linkedin.com/in/elizabeth-gb/>.

 ## Projects